 Having a close relationship with God enriches our lives so Catholic Social Teaching and Gospel Values permeate all areas our school curriculum.
 Our Catholic values and virtues are a golden thread throughout our curriculum and inform our teachings on British Values and shape our pupils’ spiritual, moral, social and cultural development.

 At Saint Michael’s, we want each pupil to flourish, so our curriculum is designed to provide opportunities for each pupil to develop their interests and God-given talents.
-Our curriculum should inspire a love for learning and pupils should be good communicators, have a positive, growth mindset and have reached their full academic potential.
-They will have formed a strong moral code, informed by Catholic teachings and have a strong faith to support themselves.
+Our curriculum inspires a love for learning and pupils become good communicators, have a positive, growth mindset and have reached their full academic potential.
+They will have formed a strong moral code, informed by Catholic teachings and have a strong faith to support their formation.
 They will have the confidence to continue to the next stage of their education and continue to succeed academically, socially and emotionally.

 Our catholic ethos, religious education and wider school curriculum is designed to instil:

 the fundamental British Values of: democracy; the rule of law; individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 This essential personal development, which helps our pupils aspire to be virtuous, kind, compassionate citizens of the world.

 Cultural capital, which compromises the essential knowledge that children need to be educated citizens and prepare them for their future success.
 We aim to introduce our pupils to ‘the best that has been thought and said

 These fundamental values and opportunities are promoted in all we do and say but some specific curriculum opportunities for explicit teaching of these values are detailed below.